Joint stereo 3D object detection and implicit surface reconstruction: Experiments

-In terms of quantitative 3D object detection performance, our model outperforms previous ones in Tab.~\ref{table:comparison}.
-Compared to~\cite{sun2020disp} that performs 3D object detection on estimated PCs, we believe the improved $AP_{3D}$ comes from the used voxel-based representation which is more robust to occlusion.
-In terms of shape estimation performance, our $\mathcal{S}$ can produce a complete shape description of a detected instance thanks to our explicit modeling of the unseen surface hallucination problem using $H$ while~\cite{sun2020disp} cannot.
+Here we present a quantitative comparison of rigid shape estimation quality using our new metric MMDTP.
+We compare with \cite{sun2020disp} due to its availability of the official implementation.
+We downloaded 13,575 predicted objects from its website in which 9,488 instances have 3D IoU large enough to compute MMDTP@0.5 shown in~Tab.~\ref{table:comparison}.
+Our $\mathcal{E}$ can produce a complete shape description of a detected instance thanks to our \emph{visible surface representation} and explicit modeling of the unseen surface hallucination problem.
 This leads to a significant improvement in MMDTP.
 Fig.~\ref{qualitative_comp} shows a qualitative comparison of the predicted instance shapes as PCs.
-Note that the visible portion of the instances vary from one to another, but our $\mathcal{S}$ can reliably infer the invisible surface.
+Note that the visible portion of the instances varies from one to another, but our $\mathcal{E}$ can reliably infer the invisible surface.
 Fig.~\ref{fig:mmdtp} shows the relationship between MMDTP with factors such as object depth and bounding box quality.
-More distant objects and less accurate 3D bounding boxes suffer from larger MMD for~\cite{sun2020disp} due to less visible points and larger alignment error.
+More distant objects and less accurate 3D bounding boxes suffer from larger MMD for~\cite{sun2020disp} due to fewer visible points and larger alignment errors.
 Note that our approach consistently improves~\cite{sun2020disp} across different depth ranges and box proposal quality levels.

-We also compare with more stereo 3DOD methods in Tab.~\ref{table:single_task3D} and Tab.~\ref{table:single_taskBEV} where most of them focus on 3DOD only.
-Note that our framework can infer implicit shapes while these studies cannot.
-Despite our framework providing this multi-task capability, our system still outperforms them in all 3DOD metrics.
-This shows that our global-local framework successfully disentangles the two tasks and our system does not sacrifice detection performance for shape estimation.
+Per our definition of $AP_{MMD}$, the $s_{MMD}$ at different recall values are shown in Fig.~\ref{AP_MMD_disp} for the predictions of Disp-RCNN.
+In contrast, the performance of using our $\mathcal{E}$ for the same proposals is shown in Fig.~\ref{AP_MMD}.
+The detailed quantitative results are shown in Tab.~\ref{table:AP_MMD}.
+The $AP_{2D}$ (IoU $>$ 0.7), i.e., the upper bound for $AP_{MMD}$, is 99.16, 93.22, 81.28 for easy, moderate, and hard categories respectively.
+Note our $\mathcal{E}$ has contributed a significant improvement compared with~\cite{sun2020disp}.
+This indicates our approach has greatly complemented existing 3DOD approaches with the ability to describe outdoor object surface geometry within the 3D bounding boxes.